-The Tasmanian Government is continuing to make junior angling licences free for the next two years.
+The Tasmanian Government is continuing to make junior angling licences free this season.
 Children from 14, up to and including, 17 years of age can fish Tasmania's inland lakes and waterways with a free angling licence available online and through agents.